Posts

 Image

-The Waiting Room of the Forgotten Recently, I sat in an ER waiting room in Orem, and I saw the face of a failing system.
-I was there because my Degenerative Disc Disease (DDD) had progressed to "saddle numbness"—a red-flag symptom that usually demands immediate imaging.
-But as I sat there, I wasn't just a patient; I was a witness.
-I saw a baby, red-faced and screaming with fever, sitting in only a diaper, looking utterly miserable.
-I sat next to a man whose breathing sounded like a saturated sponge, nodding off in a way that made my skin crawl.
-I watched a woman stumble in, clutching a trash can, gasping that she was having an allergic reaction, only to be told to sit back down in the lobby after her vitals.
-Meanwhile, someone with a UTI was ushered straight to the back.
-The system isn't just slow; it’s blind.
-I eventually signed an AMA (Against Medical Advice) and walked out.
-I couldn't sit there and watch others suffer while feeling like m...
+Recently, I sat in an ER waiting room, and I saw the face of a failing machine.
+I was there because my body had sent out a "Red Flag" flare—a sudden, terrifying numbness in my core that signaled my spine was under siege.
+But as I sat there, I wasn't just a seeker of help; I was a witness to the neglected.
+I saw a baby, red-faced and screaming with fever, looking utterly miserable in nothing but a diaper.
+I sat next to a man whose breathing sounded like a saturated sponge, nodding off in a way that made my skin crawl with worry.
+I watched a woman stumble in, clutching a trash can and gasping that her throat was closing in an allergic reaction, only to be told to sit back down in the lobby.
+The system isn't just slow; it is blind.
+I eventually chose to sign the papers and walk out.
+I couldn't sit there and watch others suffer while feeling like my own emergency was being treated as an inconvenience.
+I realized then that the "experts" had stopped looki...

 The Crimson Alchemy: Reclaiming the Blood-Magic